terry-fox/toon-flattening/docs/HAMMER_SRS.md

 The system shall NOT spawn particles during or after the reform animation.

 #### FR-39: Reform Completion — State Removal
-Upon completion of the reform animation, the system shall remove the `FlattenedCapability` from the player.
+Upon completion of the reform animation, the system shall remove the flattened state from the player.

 #### FR-40: Reform Completion — Movement Restoration
 Upon completion of the reform animation, the system shall restore all movement capabilities to the player.